Adaptive numerical designs for the calibration of computer codes: Introduction

-Our work focuses on calibration in a Bayesian fashion \citep{Koh2001,Bay07}, rather than frequentist methods \citep{Lop06,Gramacy14,Wong14}.
+Our work focuses on calibration in a Bayesian fashion \citep{Koh2001,Bay07}, rather than a frequentist one \citep{Lop06,Gramacy14,Wong14}.
 This strategy of inference provides an appropriate framework to quantify the parameter uncertainty from prior to posterior distribution as new data become available.
-In the literature, Bayesian calibration is performed within a framework where the code predictions suffer from a systematic discrepancy for any value of parameters, which reflects the view that the mathematical equations underlying the code should be not considered as a perfect modeling of the real world \citep{Koh2001,Higd04}.
+In the literature, Bayesian calibration is usually performed within a framework where the code predictions suffer from a systematic discrepancy for any value of parameters, which reflects the view that the mathematical equations underlying the code should not be considered as a perfect model of the real world \citep{Koh2001,Higd04}.
 Even if this framework is more realistic, some confounding can appear when the parameters and the shape of the discrepancy are jointly estimated \citep{Lop06,Bry_OHagan14}.
-Because this issue is not related with the scope of this paper, our presentation is centered on a statistical model which does not include the code discrepancy.
-However, it will be possible to generalize our framework provided the shape of the discrepancy is provided by prior expertise.
+Because this issue is outside the scope of this paper, our presentation is centered on a statistical model which does not include the code discrepancy \citep{Cox01}.
+However, it would be possible to generalize our framework if the shape of the discrepancy were provided by prior expertise.